-C12 Average high school GPA of all degree-seeking, first-time, first-year (freshman) students who submitted GPA:

-Percent of total first-time, first-year (freshman) students who submitted high school GPA:

-C13-C20: Admission Policies

-C13 Application Fee If your institution has waived its application fee for the Fall 2021 admission cycle please select no

-Yes No

-Does your institution have an application fee? Х

-Amount of application fee: \$55

-Yes No

-Can it be waived for applicants with financial need? Х

-If you have an application fee and an on-line appli students who apply on-line: cation option, pl ease indicate po licy for

-Same fee Free

-Reduced Yes No

-Can on-line application fee be waived for applicants with financial need? х

-C14 Application closing date

-014 Application of coming date Yes No

-Does your institution have an application closing date? х

-Date

-Application closing date (fall) 11/30

-Priority Date 10/1-11/30

-Yes No

-C15 Are first-time, first-year students accepted for terr the fall? ns other than Х

-C16 Notification to applicants of admission decision s ent (fill in one onl y)

-On a rolling basis beginning By (date): Other: X 1-Mar
+C12 Average high school GPA of all degree-seeking, first-time, first-year 3.42 Percent of total first-time, first-year (freshman) students who submitted 98.43% C13-C20: Admission Policies C13 Application Fee If your institution has waived its application fee for the Fall 2022 admission cycle please select no. Yes No Does your institution have an application fee? Х \$70 Amount of application fee: Yes No Can it be waived for applicants with financial need?
+If you have an application fee and an on-line application option, please indicate policy for students Same fee Х Free Reduced Yes No Can on-line application fee be waived for Х applicants with financial need?
+C14 Application closing date Yes No Does your institution have an application closing Χ Date Application closing date (fall) 11/30 10/1-11/30 Priority Date No Yes C15 Are first-time, first-year students accepted for terms other than the Х C16 Notification to applicants of admission decision sent (fill in one only) On a rolling basis beginning Х (date): Χ